malikaratnayake/Polytrack/README.md

 ## Output

-Polytrack will output following files related to tracking.
-The output directory can be in the config file.
+Polytrack will output the following tracking-related files.
+The output directory can be specified in the config file.

-* Insect movement tracks with flower visit information (One track per each detected insect).
+* Insect movement tracks with flower visit information (one track per detected insect)
-* Snapshot of detected insects (For species verfication, if required).
+* Snapshots of detected insects (for species verification, if required)
-* Flower tracks.
+* Flower tracks
-* Final position of flowers (For visualisations).
+* Final positions of flowers (for visualisations)

-In addition to the above metioned files, user can select the option to output the tracking video in the config file.
-This will output a video that contains only the instances where an insect being tracked.
+In addition to the files mentioned above, users can choose to output a tracking video by selecting the appropriate option in the `config.py`` file.
+This video will include only the instances where an insect is being tracked.

 ## Contact